 Dentists who apply for the practice support grant can use the awarded funds to establish, expand or relocate a dental practice to a California county designated as having a highest patient need for Medi-Cal Dental services.
 In exchange, the awardee makes a 10-year commitment to maintain a patient caseload composed of at least 30% Medi-Cal beneficiaries and within 10% of the Medi-Cal patient caseload proposed in their application.

 All applicants must practice in California and:

 A snapshot of cohort-4 awardees showed that dentists' average proposed Medi-Cal caseload was 70% — higher than the 61% average caseload proposed by all applicants, including primary care physicians and physician specialists.
 The 35 dentists and 222 physicians who received an award had total educational debt of $176.08 million and received a combined $64.89 million in awards.
 One of the dentist awardees received a practice support grant.

 “CalHealthCares is a program that keeps on giving.
 For four years and counting, the program has increased access to care for underserved communities while simultaneously bringing debt relief to California dentists, some of whom are facing educational debt of up to $300,000,” said CDA President John Blake, DDS.
 “This program supports dentists and Medi-Cal patients statewide, and we at CDA are proud of the tremendous impact this program continues to make through the ongoing funding we’ve advocated for.”

-The deadline to apply is March 3; however, applicants who submit their application by the early review deadline of 5 p.m.
+The last day to apply is March 17, extended from the original March 3 deadline.
+Applicants who submitted their application by the early review deadline of 5 p.m.
 Feb.
-3 can receive feedback about potential inconsistencies on their application and will have the opportunity to revise and resubmit their application.
+3 were eligible to receive feedback about potential inconsistencies on their application and had the opportunity to revise and resubmit their application.

 Applicants can expect to be notified of awards in June.